-- Ensure that all of the other necessary resources are in place to safely operate the equipment.
-Some other resources that could be needed are additional training, other tools, other emergency equipment, maintenance equipment, additional personnel, more time to complete the task, shutdown schedules, etc. The list goes on and on depending on how complex the new equipment is.
-The subject matter expert along with the other personnel involved in this process should be able to foresee these other needs and communicate them to the management during the onboarding process.
+- Ensure that all of the other necessary resources are in place to operate the equipment safely.
+Some other resources that could be needed are additional training, other tools, other emergency equipment, maintenance equipment, additional personnel, more time to complete the task, shutdown schedules, etc. The list goes on and on, depending on how complex the new equipment is.
+The subject matter expert, along with the other personnel involved in this process, should be able to foresee these other needs and communicate them to the management during the onboarding process.

 The above steps may seem excessive for many new tools or tasks, however, even new versions of equipment used onsite could benefit from the guidelines above.
 For example, it may not seem like a big deal to bring in new 2017 models of the CAT excavators you are already using onsite.
 However, if the model the company is using onsite now is from 2009, there can be a major number of differences.